rafonsomartins/rafonsomartins/README.md

 # 👋 Hello, I'm Rui Afonso!
 (If you know me well you can call me Afonso 😉)
-## 🌱 Aspiring Software Developer | Management IT Resources Technician with a background in Economics.
+## 🌱 Software Engineer with a background in Economics.

 ---

 ## 🔧 What I'm Currently Exploring

-💡 Diving into autonomous systems specifically drone flight control with DroneKit
+💡 Diving into autonomous systems
 🛠️ Building a foundation in C programming through projects at 42 School
 🤖 Automating tasks and solving problems with Python scripts